 - Charity and Nonprofit Organizations

 - Churches, Clubs, and Community Groups

 Home Services and Utilities

 You don’t want your cable bill or your subscription to Better Homes & Gardens going to your old home – change your address today!
 Here are a few other home services that may want your updated information:

 - Home Security Company

 - Other Home Delivery Services (ex.
 Bottled Water or Weight Loss/Diet Meals)

-Your bank is where all of your money is likely located, so it’s in your best interest for them to know where you are - and for them to not send your credit card statements or new debit information to your old address!
-Also, student loan servicers and other charge accounts need your information for verification and payment purposes.
+Your bank is where all of your money is likely located, so it’s in your best interest for them to know where you are – and for them to not send your credit card statements or new debit information to your old address!
+Also, student loan officers and other charge accounts need your information for verification and payment purposes.
 Here is a full list of financial institutions you should change your address with: